Climate and Wildfire Interface Study for Europe (CHASE) - Completed

 General Overview

-The CHASE project addresses the urgent need to understand the impacts of climate change on wildfires, particularly in the Wildland-Urban Interface (WUI).
-By analysing historical wildfires and their interplay with climatic conditions, CHASE aims to enhance knowledge of the climate-fire-human nexus.
-The project will deliver open-access data and tools for risk assessments, ultimately boosting environmental sustainability and community resilience in a changing climate.
+The CHASE project addressed the urgent need to understand the impacts of climate change on wildfires, particularly in the Wildland-Urban Interface (WUI).
+By analysing historical wildfires and their interplay with climatic conditions, CHASE enhanced knowledge of the climate-fire-human nexus.
+The project delivered open-access data and tools for risk assessments, supporting environmental sustainability and community resilience in a changing climate.

 Purpose and Significance

-The CHASE project tackles the increasing intensity of fire weather conditions due to climate change and the heightened vulnerability of WUI regions.
-It seeks to deepen understanding of fire dynamics and evaluate the spatiotemporal changes in human exposure within the WUI.
-By preserving, sharing, and reusing newly acquired scientific findings and methodologies, CHASE aims to foster future applications.
+The CHASE project tackled the increasing intensity of fire weather conditions due to climate change and the heightened vulnerability of WUI regions.
+It sought to deepen understanding of fire dynamics and evaluate the spatiotemporal changes in human exposure within the WUI.
+By preserving, sharing, and reusing newly acquired scientific findings and methodologies, CHASE aimed to support their use in future research.
 This initiative aligns with EUniWell's objectives of promoting well-being through environmental sustainability and responsible resource management.

 Implementation Method and Timeline

-The project involves multiple universities, including the University of Murcia, the University of Florence, the University of Santiago de Compostela, and the University of Birmingham.
-Methodologically, CHASE focuses on comprehensive data collection, historical trend analysis, and effective dissemination.
-Key phases include:
+The project involved multiple universities, including the University of Murcia, the University of Florence, the University of Santiago de Compostela, and the University of Birmingham.
+Methodologically, CHASE focused on comprehensive data collection, historical trend analysis, and dissemination.
+Key phases included:

 Contact: